Rearth/Oritech/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-TODO
-Distributed under the CC BY-NC 4.0 DEED License.
-See [LICENSE](https://creativecommons.org/licenses/by-nc/4.0/) for more information.

 ## Credits